robert-westenberger/knowledgebase/real-estate/important-notes.md

 # Property Management
 - Start with two annual unit inspections a year.
 If a tenant appears to be taking good care of the unit, move to annual inspections.
 - Stay ahead of routine maintenance.
+Create a calendar for things like HVAC service, gutter cleaning, smoke detector checks, plumbing inspections, seasoninal maintenance.